Hysterectomy: Types of Surgical IncisionsSkip to the navigation

-Your surgeon will recommend one or more types of hysterectomy (you may or may not have a choice, depending on your condition).
-An abdominal hysterectomy requires a larger incision.
+Your surgeon will recommend one or more types of hysterectomy.
+(You may or may not have a choice, depending on your condition.)
+An abdominal hysterectomy requires a larger surgical cut (incision).
 A vaginal or laparoscopic hysterectomy uses small incisions.

 Abdominal hysterectomy.
-Two types of surgical incisions are used for an abdominal hysterectomy.
+Two types of surgical cuts are used for this type of hysterectomy.

-- The midline incision is made from just below the belly button (umbilicus) straight down the abdomen to just above the pubic hairline.
+- A midline incision is made from just below the belly button straight down the belly to just above the pubic hairline.

 - A transverse incision (bikini line) is made just above the pubic hairline.

 Vaginal hysterectomy.
-During a vaginal hysterectomy, the incisions to remove the uterus are made on the inside of the vagina.
+With this type, the cuts made to remove the uterus are made on the inside of the vagina.